 Lakewood is a larger medium-sized city located in the state of Ohio.
-With a population of 50,656 people and 19 constituent neighborhoods, Lakewood is the 15th largest community in Ohio.
-Much of the housing stock in Lakewood was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 50,279 people and 19 constituent neighborhoods, Lakewood is the 15th largest community in Ohio.
+Lakewood has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Lakewood is a decidedly white-collar city, with fully 85.99% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lakewood is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Lakewood who work in management occupations (12.14%), office and administrative support (11.83%), and sales jobs (11.63%).

 Also of interest is that Lakewood has more people living here who work in computers and math than 95% of the places in the US.